 The safety and efficacy of Onglyza in children aged birth to <18 years have not yet been established.
 No data are available.

-No dose adjustment is recommended for patients with mild renal impairment.
-The dose should be reduced to 2.5 mg once daily in patients with moderate or severe renal impairment.
-Onglyza is not recommended for use in patients with end-stage renal disease (ESRD) requiring haemodialysis.
-Assessment of renal function is recommended prior to initiation of Onglyza, and, in keeping with routine care, renal assessment should be done periodically thereafter.
+No dose adjustment is needed for mild or moderate renal impairment with GFR ≥ 45mL/min.
+Reduce dose to 2.5mg once daily for patients with moderate renal impairment with GFR < 45mL/min or severe renal impairment.
+Assessment of renal function is recommended prior to initiation of treatment, and, in keeping with routine care, renal assessment should be done periodically thereafter.

 No dose adjustment is necessary in mild or moderate hepatic impairment.
 Use with caution in patients with moderate hepatic impairment.
 Not recommended for use in patients with severe hepatic impairment.